10 Essential Components of a Business Plan and How to Write Them

 The products and services part of your company description explains what your business offers to its customers, how it’s delivered, and the costs involved in acquiring new customers and executing a sale.

-Company history is the timeline of events that took place in your business from its origin to the present day.
+Company history is the timeline of important events for your business from its origin to the present day.
 It includes a brief profile of the founder(s) and their background, the date the company was founded, any notable achievements and milestones, and other similar facts and details.

 If you’re a startup, you’ll probably not have much of a history to write about.
 In that case, you can share stories of the challenges your startup faced during its inception and how your team overcame them.